gerritdevriese/kzones/README.md

 - `name`: The name of the layout, shown when cycling between layouts
 - `padding`: The amount of space between the window and the zone in pixels
 - `zones`: An array containing all zone objects for this layout
+- `screens`: An optional array of monitor connector names (e.g. `["DP-1", "HDMI-A-1"]`) restricting this layout to those monitors.
+Omit or leave empty to show the layout on every monitor.
+To discover connector names, bind the **KZones: Show detected monitors** shortcut in `System Settings / Shortcuts` and press it, or run `kscreen-doctor -o`.
+When any layout sets `screens`, per-screen tracking of the active layout is enabled automatically.

 Each **zone** object can contain the following keys: